Insality/defold-audio/USE_CASES.md

 The `audio.stop` cancels the current fade of the sound, so the music can be stopped instantly at any moment.

 > **Note:** All the fades and delayed plays are processed by a single `timer.delay`, created inside the `audio.init` call.
 The `audio.fade` and `audio.play_delay` calls only change the numbers, so they will finish even if the game object which started them is deleted.
-Just call the `audio.init` from a persistent script, for example from your loader.
+Call the `audio.init` from a persistent script, for example from your loader.
+Relative sound urls for delay/fade are also resolved in that collection, so prefer full urls with the socket (`main:/sounds#music`).

 ## Sound variations